-Teaching and learning is mostly by means of lectures, seminars, small-group tutorials, field and laboratory work, designated reading, guided independent study and research, practicals and problem-solving workshops; the latter generally providing a forum for students, with the support of their instructors, to work through problem sets and applications in a smaller and more interactive setting.
+Teaching and learning is mostly by means of lectures, seminars, small-group tutorials, field and laboratory work, designated reading, guided independent study and research, practicals and problem-solving workshops; the latter generally providing a forum for you, the student, with the support of your instructors, to work through problem sets and applications in a smaller and more interactive setting.
 Particular training in geographical skills is given in the skills and research training 'spine' to the degree courses; other modules in the courses also develop and assess these skills in specialist contexts.
-Students complete a month-long introductory course in study skills with their personal tutor.
-Students are expected to meet basic standards in information technology, for which training is provided by the University Computer Centre.
-Assessment of knowledge, understanding and skills is typically by formal unseen written examination, practical exercises including laboratory work, coursework essays and other exercises, problem-solving workshops, fieldwork exercises and reports, oral and poster presentations, and the independent dissertation.
-Full details of the assessments for individual courses can be obtained from the Department.
+You complete a month-long introductory course in study skills with your personal tutor.
+You are expected to meet basic standards in information technology, for which training is provided by the University Computer Centre.
+Assessment of knowledge, understanding and skills is typically by formal unseen written examination, practical exercises including laboratory work, coursework essays and other exercises, problem-solving workshops, fieldwork exercises and reports, oral and poster presentations and the independent dissertation.
+Full details of the assessments for individual modules can be obtained from the Department.